 The Mitzvah Project is designed to help our students engage in G’milut Chasadim.
 We believe that all Jews are responsible for making our world better, and we want our students to engage in this important work.
 It is not necessary for any fundraising to take place; students can volunteer their time and use their talents to help the communities around them.
 We want them to use the talents and skills with which they have been blessed to make a positive difference in the world!

-Mitzvah Project Proposals must be sent to Rabbi Sarah Smiliey approximately six months before a student’s Bar/Bat Mitzvah.
+Mitzvah Project Proposals must be sent approximately six months before a student’s Bar/Bat Mitzvah.
 Click here to submit your Proposal Form online.

 Mitzvah Projects should be completed approximately one month before the Bar/Bat Mitzvah.
-Click here to fill out the Bar/Bat Mitzvah Report Form and submit it to Rabbi Smiley.
+Click here to fill out the Bar/Bat Mitzvah Report Form.